Frequently Asked Questions about Indoor Tanning, Spray/Airbrush Tanning, and Red Light Therapy.

 The Beauty Angel offers not only state-of-the-art red light exposure, but also has a vibrating pad that you stand on to stimulate muscles for toning and general well-being.

 The effects from red light therapy are temporary.
-Generally, it takes about 7 to 10 sessions to see results, though you may feel the benefits prior to that.
+Generally, it takes about 7 to 10 sessions to see results, though many say they feel the benefits before that.
 Once stopped, your cells will again go back to their normal pre-exposure status meaning fine lines and such will return after about three months.
 Other benefits may continue for longer or may be permanent.

 For more information about red light therapy, visit www.redlighttherapyhonolulu.com or Google the term “red light therapy”.